ewrogers/hyper-calendar/README.md

 ### Hono

-Using hypermedia means you will still need a HTTP server of some kind to handle requests from the client and fetch/mutate state accordingly.
+Using hypermedia means you will still need a HTTP server to handle requests from the client and fetch/mutate state accordingly.

 The nice part of this approach is you can use the HOWL (**H**ypermedia **O**n **W**hatever you **L**ike) stack.
 Since you are simply returning HTML, it can be done in the language and framework of your choice.